 Craftalongs I want to participate in and what I want to make in each:

-I did it!
-I donated & threw out a few things actually, of note about 1/2 of the sweaters from the mending pile that aren’t the right size anymore.
-I’m not even keeping them for scrap material.
+Donated & threw out a few things including about 1/2 of the sweaters from the mending

-Week 2 the absolute ONE project you really want or need to get done in 2026:
+Week 2 the absolute ONE project you really want or need to get done in 2026 (3 pts):

-Week 3 a WIP that you have had for some time:
+Week 3 a WIP that you have had for some time (answer 3 pts)(remove 5 pts)(finish 10 pts):

-Week 4 Name a new project that you have started , or can’t wait to start that you can complete in a short amount of time:
+Week 4 a new project that you can complete in a short amount of time (name 3 pts)(complete 10 pts):

-Week 5 Do you have a project that can be completed in little bites:
+Week 5 Do you have a project that can be completed in little bites (start 5 pts)(finish 10 pts):

-Joined the felt badge swap and completed badges for 2 partners, ya me!
+Joined the felt badge swap and completed badges for 2 partners, yay me!

 End of Feb finished the basement reno!
 HUGE!

-Oh, definately sewing.
+Oh, definitely sewing.
 I have a hoop and some scraps and embroidery floss in my purse to grab and stitch on whenever I have a moment.
 It’s mindless, purposeless, and just the best!

 Oh, any time at all!
 Obviously when I feel relaxed and able to focus but there’s no set time for it.